-Select this option if you want in the analysis to consider different triangle Transformed transformations of the ETC centres of the reference triangle (or the examined centres points)..
-When this option is selected, the analysis finds facts like 'an examined point is the cyclocevian of X68', or 'the complement of the examined point is the isotomic conjugate of X25'.
-This option is valid only when the examined object is a triangle.
-Perspectivity centres By default, the object analysis of a triangle checks whether the examined triangle is in any way perspective (perspective, orthologic, parallelogic, cyclologic) to caracteristic triangles of the reference triangle.
+Transformed centres Select this option if you want in the analysis to consider different triangle transformations of the ETC centres of the reference triangle (or the examined points) When this option is selected, the analysis finds facts like 'an examined point is the cyclocevian of X68', or 'the complement of the examined point is the isotomic conjugate of X25'.
+Perspectivity This option is valid only when the examined object is a triangle. centres By default, the object analysis of a triangle checks whether the examined triangle is in any way perspective (perspective, orthologic, parallelogic, cyclologic) to caracteristic triangles of the reference triangle.
 If this option is ON, all the found perspectivity centres are calculated and stored, so that they can be retrieved and examined.
 For example, let us examine (with the option Perspectivity centres ON) the extouch triangle A'B'C' of the reference triangle ABC.
 After the Study button is pressed, OK Geometry reports the observation of 39+92 cases of perspectivity of the triangle A'B'C' with various triangles related to the reference triangle ABC.
 These cases give rise to 198 centres of perspectivity (not all of which differ from each other) denoted by %1 to %198.
 The report says, for example, that the triangle A'B'C' is related to the Garcia inner triangle in the following way: perspective (%59), orthologic (%60, %61).
 Thus %59 is the perspectivity centre of A'B'C' and the Garcia inner triangle of ABC, while the point %60 is the orthological centre of A'B'C' and the Garcia inner triangle of ABC, and the point %61 is the orthological centre of the Garcia inner triangle of ABC and A'B'C'.
 To learn more about the point %60, simply write %60 as the examined object and study it.
 The notation %% denotes all points %1-198 without repetition.
-When this option is selected, the descriptive part of the triangle centre names are omitted from the report.

-For example, if this option is checked, in the list of results the Nagel point will be referred to as X8 instead of X8: NAGEL POINT
+Short centre names When this option is selected, the descriptive part of the triangle centre names are omitted from the report.
+For example, if this option is checked, in the list of results the Nagel point will be referred to as X8 instead of X8: NAGEL POINT Searched properties The default option is Auto (i.e., all properties are included).
+If you click the Auto button, you can specify a selection of properties to be included in the triangle analysis.
+Limiting the triangle analysis to one or a few properties is particularly useful when performing the triangle analysis for a generic construction.

-Report size

-For the Object analysis the report size which can be

-- Minimal (only a few facts of the very basic properties are listed), - Short (the default option), - Extended (only the first 100 facts of all considered properties are listed) - All (all facts of all properties are listed; may result in a very long list of facts).

-For the Fast centres analysis and for the Rule-points analysis the report can be

-- Minimal (only the first few results are listed), - Short (only the first few results are listed), - Extended (the first 1000 results are listed), - All (all found facts are listed).

-For the Rule-points analysis the report can be

-- Minimal (refers to the first 20 examples of the ETC1 rule), - Short (refers to the first 100 examples of the ETC1 rule), - Extended (refers to the first 1000 examples of the ETC1 rule), - All (refers to all examples of the ETC1 rule).
+Report size For the Object analysis the report size which can be Minimal (only a few facts of the very basic properties are listed), Short (the default option, a limited number of basic properties are listed, only a limited number of triangle triangles and triangle circles are considered), Extended (only the first 100 facts of all considered properties concerning all triangle objects are listed) All (all facts of all properties are listed; may result in a very long list of facts).
+For the Two triangle centres analysis and for the Rule-points analysis the report Minimal (only the first few results are listed), Short (only the first few results are listed), Extended (the first 1000 results are listed), All (all found facts are listed).
+For the Rule-points analysis the report can be Minimal (refers to the first 20 examples of the ETC1 rule), Short (refers to the first 100 examples of the ETC1 rule), Extended (refers to the first 1000 examples of the ETC1 rule), All (refers to all examples of the ETC1 rule).